saleor/saleor-docs/docs/guides/payments.md

 ```

-### `process_payment(payment_information, config)`
+### Process payment

-Used for the checkout process, it should perform all the necessary steps to process a payment.
+`process_payment(payment_information, config)` - Used for the checkout process, it should perform all the necessary steps to process a payment.
 It should use already defined functions, like authorize and capture.

-#### Example
+**Example**

 ```python
 def process_payment(